How to Saute Mushrooms

 Prepackaged mushrooms should stay in the package, but loose mushrooms or those in an open package should be stored in a paper bag or in a damp cloth bag in the refrigerator.
 This allows them to breathe so they stay firm longer.
 Storing mushrooms in a plastic bag causes them to deteriorate quickly.

 The best way to clean fresh mushrooms is to wipe them, one at a time, with a damp cloth or paper towel or to use a soft mushroom brush to remove any dirt.
 You can lightly rinse them, but dry them immediately and gently with paper towels.
 Don't soak fresh mushrooms in water or they will become soggy, making browning very difficult.
 The key to perfectly sauteed mushrooms is to keep them dry.

-In a large skillet heat oil or butter over medium-high heat.
+To saute mushrooms, in a large skillet heat oil or butter over medium-high heat.
 When the oil or melted butter is hot, add the mushrooms.
 You should hear a sizzle.
 If the fat isn't hot enough, the mushrooms will start to water out and steam instead of saute.
 Cook the mushrooms for 4 to 5 minutes or until tender and lightly browned, stirring occasionally with a heatproof spatula or wooden spoon.

 For four side-dish servings, start with about 8 ounces (3 cups) sliced mushrooms and 2 tablespoons oil or butter.